 - Try to place the green wall in a room that has good air circulation.
 That way, the plants will purify more air throughout your home.

-- Choose plants that tend to spread out easily, such as ferns, ivy, spider plants and philodendron.
+- Choose plants for your indoor living wall that tend to spread out easily.
+These could be ferns, ivy, spider plants and philodendron, for example.

 - For maximising air purity, choose plants that are great air filters.
 The Red-edged Dracaena plant is one of the most effective plants to remove pollutants, especially the formaldehyde that’s found in paints, wallpaper and smoke from fireplaces.
 Snake Plants are good for releasing oxygen and the Broadleaf Lady Palm removes ammonia, a chemical found in cleaning products.
 Finally, Aloe Vera fights benzene found in detergents and plastics.